uleimberger/irisdocker/README.md

 (you have to change this after the first login)

 System Shell:
-docker exec –it iris-community bash
+docker exec –it my-iris bash

 Iris Terminal:
 iris session iris